-‘We always felt sympathy’: What’s behind Spain’s support of Palestine?
+‘We always felt sympathy’: What’s behind Spain’s backing of Palestine?

 “Sanchez said Spain would be prepared to recognise an independent Palestinian state.
 This is not the position of the European Union, therefore, it took a unilateral stance,” de Miguel told Al Jazeera.

 “The Spanish [coalition] government is composed of parties which are sympathetic to the Palestinian cause and not Israel.
-Another factor is that in Spain, the Left demonstrates more than the Right.”
+Another factor is that in Spain, the left demonstrates more than the right.”

 Spanish history with the Arab world